rehearsal-js/rehearsal-js/README.md

 ◼ Infer Types
 ```

 Rehearsal has a series of pre-flight checks it will validate against [pre-reqs](https://github.com/rehearsal-js/rehearsal-js/blob/master/packages/cli/src/prereqs.ts) before it can start inferring types.
-As you can see Rehearsal cannot find the `tsconfig.json` in the root of our project, because we've not added it yet.
 Follow the "Setup / Pre-Reqs" directions above adding any missing config files (tsconfig.json / .eslintrc.json) and missing devDependencies ...
 Now lets re-run `fix` against our project and see what we get:

 ```
 rehearsal fix . --ignore 'docs, vitest.*'